-The Group, as a financial organization, is exposed to risks, the most important of which are credit, market, operational, liquidity and business risk.
+The Group, as a financial organization, is exposed to risks, the most important of which are credit, operational, liquidity, market and strategic risk.

 The Group implements internal mechanisms for continuous and systematic monitoring of the above risks in order to avoid excessive concentration of such risks.